mfreimueller/uplan/README.md

 This will make sure that any generated schedules that lack `051920` or `180077` are skipped.

+You can also specify courses that you don't want to take, by adding a `-` in front of it: `-180077` excludes the course `180077`.

 ### Data Generation

 In order to generate your possible schedules, uplan needs to read all possible courses for your modules.
 This takes a while